nameless-and-blameless/TAG/reports/Revelation.md

-**Report: The Forthcoming Apocalypse and Revelation of a Hidden Genocide**
+# The Forthcoming Apocalypse and Revelation of a Hidden Genocide

 ## **Introduction**